Codesai/website/_i18n/es/_posts/2022-11-04-code-smells-taxonomies-and-catalogs-english.md

 In 2006 Mäntylä et al published another paper ([Subjective evaluation of software evolvability using code smells: An empirical study](https://scholar.google.es/citations?view_op=view_citation&hl=es&user=rQHJ67UAAAAJ&citation_for_view=rQHJ67UAAAAJ:IjCSPb-OGe4C)) in which they revised their original classification from 2003.

-In this new version is they eliminated the **Encapsulators** (moving the *Message Chains* and *Middle Man* smells to the **Couplers** category) and **Others** (*Comments* and * Incomplete Library Class* disappear from the taxonomy) categories, and moved the *Parallel Inheritance Hierarchies* code smell from the **Object-Orientation Abusers** category to the **Change Preventers** category.
+In this new version, they eliminated the **Encapsulators** (moving the *Message Chains* and *Middle Man* smells to the **Couplers** category) and **Others** (*Comments* and *Incomplete Library Class* disappear from the taxonomy) categories, and moved the *Parallel Inheritance Hierarchies* code smell from the **Object-Orientation Abusers** category to the **Change Preventers** category.

-This latest version of their taxonomy is the one that has become most popular on the internet (it can be found on many websites, courses and posts), probably due to the greater accessibility (readability) of the summary of the paper that appears on the web: [A Taxonomy for "Bad Code Smells"](https://mmantyla.github.io/BadCodeSmellsTaxonomy).
+This version of their taxonomy is the one that has become most popular on the internet (it can be found on many websites, courses and posts), probably due to the greater accessibility (readability) of the summary of the paper that appears on the web: [A Taxonomy for "Bad Code Smells"](https://mmantyla.github.io/BadCodeSmellsTaxonomy).

 <figure>
 <img src="/assets/code_smells_taxonomy_mantyla_2006.jpg"